 \section{Conclusion}

-In this paper, we present Morph, a model-agnostic physical optimization framework, designed to enhance physical plausibility in motion generation without relying on costly real-world motion data.
-To accomplish this, we first leverage a pretrained motion generator to synthesize large-scale noisy motion data.
-We then introduce a Motion Physics Refinement module, which utilizes these synthesized data to train a motion imitator that enforces physical constraints.
-The physically refined motions can, in turn, be used to finetune the motion generator, further enhancing its capabilities.
-Our framework is compatible with various motion generation models across both text-to-motion and music-to-dance generation tasks.
-Extensive experimental results demonstrate that Morph substantially improves physical plausibility while achieving competitive generation quality.
+In this paper, we present Morph, a model-agnostic physical optimization framework designed to enhance physical plausibility in motion generation without relying on costly real-world data.
+We begin by using a pretrained motion generator (MG) to synthesize large-scale noisy motion data.
+Then, we introduce a Motion Physics Refinement (MPR) module that leverages this synthesized data to train a motion imitator enforcing physical constraints.
+These physically refined motions are used to fine-tune the motion generator, further enhancing its capabilities.
+To stabilize the physics optimization process, we introduce a prior reward module.
+This collaborative training paradigm enables mutual enhancement between MG and MPR module, improving practicality and robustness.
+Our framework is compatible with various motion generation models for both text-to-motion and music-to-dance tasks.
+Extensive experiments show that Morph substantially improves physical plausibility while achieving competitive generation quality.

 \newcounter{appendixsection} {A\arabic{appendixsection}} [1]{ \refstepcounter{appendixsection}

 {\theappendixsection } }

 In this Appendix, we present more details for Morph, including data preprocess, additional experimental results, qualitative comparisons.
 First, we describe the data preprocessing procedure used for training the Motion Physics Refinement (MPR) module with generated motion data (Sec.~\ref{data_preprocess}).
 Then, we present experimental results analyzing the impact of $\tau$ in the imitation selection operation (Sec.~\ref{is_threshold}), the effect of varying the quantity of noisy motion data for MPR training (Sec.~\ref{varying_data}), and effect of the number of training rounds for Morph (Sec.~\ref{multi_round}).
 Finally, we provide additional qualitative comparisons for text-to-motion and music-to-dance tasks (Sec.~\ref{qualitative_comparisons}).